 Technology is simply the tool we use to break down the walls of our classrooms so that our learning experiences reach past the confines of our school.
 Westminster trains students to become leaders in the use of technology with excellence and discernment as a means to collaborate meaningfully, communicate effectively, engage civically, and problem-solve creatively in order to benefit their local and global communities for the sake of Christ.

-Preparing Students for College and Beyond
+Preparing Students For College and Beyond

 At Westminster, students are able to be in an environment where Christian thought, faith and practice are integrated into every experience, and they are given the opportunity to learn who they are, what they love, and ultimately how to make thoughtful and appropriate choices about their futures.
 Furthermore, because Westminster is a college preparatory school, the curriculum has been designed in its scope and depth to prepare students to enter their college coursework.
 Our graduates are future-ready and go on to attend highly ranked universities and have successful careers.
 Click here to learn more about our college counseling program.